 - Patio Umbrella

 Cast aluminum is completely solid, not hollow like extruded aluminum.
 The best part of cast aluminum & aluminum patio bar stools is that they do not rust, they're very easy to clean and they don't require a lot of maintenance.
 Cast aluminum is sturdy enough to survive the elements and light enough to be easily moved.

-Another reason more families are incorporating pizza ovens into their outdoor kitchen is the unbeatable list of style and design options that accompany an outdoor pizza oven.
-With a little customization, you can take your design in any direction you please including stainless steel, stone, stucco, modern, or brick.
+Another reason more families are incorporating pizza ovens into their outdoor kitchens is the unbeatable list of styles and design options that accompany an outdoor pizza oven.
+With a bit of customization, you can take your design in any direction you please including stainless steel, stone, stucco, modern, or brick.

 Put a twist on classic BBQ by hosting your friends and treating them to a dinner at your own pizzeria!